aayaat/web-development/02-getting-started-with-git-and-basics-command-line/01-introduction-to-git-and-github/README.md

-There are more complex commands, but for the purpose of this course this are the fews commands we may need.
+There are more complex commands, but for the purpose of this course this are the few commands we may need.